Devvyonte/BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qjpavTqujpw?si=7UYwX531yStZ8S3u" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-The starter project I choose was the BlueStamp Arduino Starter, which allows you to utilize and customly build a Arduino.
-The Arduino is able to take both inputs in this case I chose a PIR sensor and a output which fed into my computer.
-To fully empoly the Arduino, I sent the code to the module via the Arduino code editor which would be able to check whether the required input was given and display the respective text in my terminal.
-If the sensor identified motion, it would send inputs through the if statements I set up with a infinite loop to constantly check incoming data values and then display the result of motion detected in the console.
-If there was no more motion, it would check against the if statements to return with the statement of motion ended in the console.
+The starter project I chose was the BlueStamp Arduino Starter, which allows you to utilize and custom-build an Arduino.
+The Arduino can take both inputs in this case I chose a PIR sensor and an output which fed into my computer.
+To fully employ the Arduino, I sent the code to the module via the Arduino code editor which would be able to check whether the required input was given and display the respective text in my terminal.
+If the sensor identified motion, it would send inputs through the if statements I set up with an infinite loop to constantly check incoming data values and then display the result of motion detected in the console.
+If there was no more motion, it would check against the if statements to return with the statement of motion ending in the console.
 During this process, it was difficult to get the result I wanted to achieve.
 Though sometimes it would give me a result, it was far too delayed to be a compatible solution.
-Thus I tried to re-wire and re-attach new PIR sensors to attempt to get the Arduino to produce a result I wanted.
-After many trials of replacing my code, wires, and PIR sensor I found the solution to be a specfic PIR sensor that would allow me to adjust the delay of refreshing inputs and the sensitivity of the sensor.
+Thus I tried to re-wire and re-attach new PIR sensors to attempt to get the Arduino to produce the result I wanted.
+After many trials of replacing my code, wires, and PIR sensor I found the solution to be a specific PIR sensor that would allow me to adjust the delay of refreshing inputs and the sensitivity of the sensor.
 This ultimately solved my problem and allowed me to produce a decent result although with minor delay.
-Learning how to work with the Arduino and how to solder was challenging, however ultimately was worth the effort put in.
+Learning how to work with the Arduino and how to solder was challenging, however, ultimately was worth the effort put in.

 # Schematics
 <img src="arduino thingy.png" alt="Arduino schematic">